horsemaker/neogcamp-levelZero-only-concepts/lecture-6-introduction-to-reactjs-library/README.md

 <p>&nbsp;</p>

-# Call back functions
+# Callback functions

-A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to perform the given instructions.

 Example: